leyhline/Lagrange/_posts/2018-03-23-clean-code.md

 ### Step 3: Working on methods

 Up till now I thought methods and functions were mainly for avoiding repetition and maybe splitting responsibilities.
 Readability was only an afterthought.
 But now I realized that this is equally important for writing maintainable code.
-Sure, an additional method call might be deemed unneccessary but we're not doing low-level system programming where this matters.
+Sure, an additional method call might be deemed unneccessary, but we're not doing low-level system programming where this matters.
 Besides, the compiler might inline some methods anyway.

 So let's first introduce a new method `PixelToCellCoordinate` (using a new C# 7 feature for multiple returns; simply using a Tuple is also possible).
 This method is only used in the `FindPath` method.
 Ultimately, it's the same principle as learning in school's writing class: Many short sentences are easier to understand than a single nested one.